Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

     - ThirdpresenceMopubMediation (MoPub interstitial and rewarded video)
     - ThirdpresenceAdmobMediation (Admob interstitial)

+### Additional requirements

-- Add following frameworks to your application target:
+Enable following frameworks to your application target:
 - AdSupport.framework

-### Additional requirements
+- CoreLocation.framework (optional, but highly recommended for enabling more targetted ads)

 By default iOS 9.0 requires apps to make network connections over SSL.
 Currently all demand sources do not support SSL, which will likely to have mojor impact to fill rates.
 Allowing the player make non-SSL connections you shall add the following to your app plist file:
 ```